BillVenables/WWRCourse/README.md

 # WWRCourse

-Software and data sets for Working with R workshops
+An R packages with software and data sets for Working with R workshops

-Functions and data.
+Depends on ancillary packages WWRData, WWRGraphics, WWRUtilities.